 Layer Description Cloud infrastructure Important is placement of NICs to get NUMA-balanced system (balancing the I/O, memory, and storage across both sockets), and configuration of NIC fea- tures.
 Server BIOS and Host OS kernel command line settings are described in DPDK release notes [37] and DPDK performance reports [38].
-Disabling power settings (like Intel Turbo Boost Technology) brings stable performance results, although understanding if and when they benefit workloads and enabling them can achieve better performance results.
-Workload DPDK uses core affinity along with 1G or 2M huge pages, NUMA settings (to avoid crossing inteconnect between CPUs), and DPDK Poll Mode Drivers (PMD, on reserved cores) to get the best performance.
+Disabling power settings (like Intel Turbo Boost Technology) brings stable performance results, although understanding if and when they have for methods and enabling them. although understanding if and when they benefit workloads and enabling them can achieve better performance results.
+Workload DPDK uses core affinity along with 1G or 2M huge pages, NUMA settings (to avoid crossing interconnect between CPUs), and DPDK Poll Mode Drivers (PMD, on reserved cores) to get the best performance.
 DPDK versions xx.11 are Long-Term Support maintained stable release with back-ported bug fixes for a two-year period.